KidPudel/flutter-starter-kit/widget.md

 - After a dependency of this State object changes (e.g., an InheritedWidget referenced by the previous build changes).
 - After calling deactivate and then reinserting the State object into the tree at another location.

-`BuildContext` - Describes the part of the UI represented by this widget
+`BuildContext` think of a BuildContext as the part of Widgets tree where the Widget is attached to this tree

 # Lifespan
 However, these have a few differences to a View.
 To start, widgets have a different lifespan: they are _immutable and only exist **until they need to be changed**_.